-San Gabriel River Bike Path- San Gabriel Canyon to Seal Beach is a 80.7 mile moderately trafficked out and back trail located near Azusa, CA that features a river and is good for all skill levels.
+San Gabriel River Bike Path- San Gabriel Canyon to Seal Beach is a 80.7 mile moderately trafficked out and back trail located near Azusa, California that features a river and is good for all skill levels.
 The trail is primarily used for walking, trail running, birding, and road biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash